learn-co-students/using-bundler-v-000/README.md

 Google is often a good starting place.
 Let's assume we are looking for a gem to send emails.
 We could google `ruby gem to send emails`.
-Another option is to go to `https://rubygems.org/search/advanced` or `https://rubylaser.org/` and enter `email` in the search bar.
+Another option is to go to `https://rubygems.org/search/advanced` and enter `email` in the search bar.

 #### How to Choose the Right Gem